Mykola-CI/forward-stock-plan/README.md

 The application requires more time to develop and enhance features.
 - Allow user to change Safety Margin and Minimum Stock level Constants via terminal window.

-Currently it may be done relatively easy by a software programmer making changes to dedicated file 'constants.py'
+Currently it may be done relatively easy by a software programmer making changes to the dedicated file 'constants.py'

 - Allow user to update sales forecasts manually for all desired weeks for a particular item apart from automated sales forecast calculation